Soraya Desrosiers, 17, a senior at Westbury High School, shown...

-Soraya Desrosiers, 17, a senior at Westbury High School, outside her home in Westbury, Friday, will be among about 80 students from Long Island, the NYC metro area, upstate and out of state going on the 2024 College Tour of Historically Black colleges and universities (HBCUs).
+Soraya Desrosiers, 17, a senior at Westbury High School, shown outside her home in Westbury, will be going on the 2024 College Tour of Historically Black Colleges and Universities.
 Credit: Newsday/Steve Pfost

 Shomair Dawkins, a 17-year-old Hempstead High School senior, is looking forward to a weeklong tour of 12 historically Black colleges and universities, colloquially known as HBCUs, beginning Saturday.